 Throughout the village there has been a cumulative loss of traditional joinery, such as vertical and horizontal sashes and casement windows with their lights sunk into chamfered frames.
-Despite this, there are still many examples of traditional windows and doors intact.
+Despite this, there are still many examples of traditional windows and doors intact and at present the loss to the character of the conservation area has not reached a critical stage.